geoff-lew/numeric-toolkit/README.md

 ### Use your close checklist to drive automations

-Your Numeric close checklist is more than a task list — it's the control plane for your entire close workflow.
-Skills read task status, due dates, assignees, and descriptions directly from the checklist, which means your existing tasks can drive automations without any separate scripts or scheduling infrastructure.
+Your Numeric close checklist is more than a task list — it's the control plane for your close workflow.
+Skills read task status, due dates, assignees, and descriptions directly from the checklist, which means your existing tasks can help to drive your workflows by instructing your AI to take specific actions.

-For example: instead of building a separate script to run your accruals, create an *Accruals* task in Numeric with a due date of day 3.
-The accrual skill reads that task, knows what's expected, runs the workflow, and marks it complete — all triggered by a single instruction.
-The checklist *is* the automation schedule.
+For example: create an *Accruals* task in Numeric with a due date of day 3.
+The accrual skill reads the list of tasks, knows what's expected and if any need to be handled, runs the workflow, and marks it complete — all triggered by a single instruction.

+### Use task descriptions to carry preferences and instructions forward

-You can also store workflow preferences directly in the task description, and the skill will read them on every run:
+You can store workflow preferences and specific instructions directly in a task description, and the skill will read them on every run.
+Use this to note any changes you want applied going forward — no need to re-specify them each time.

 ```
 ## Skill preferences